Application for Canadian Citizenship

 Applicants who have recently spent time incarcerated or currently incarcerated for any reason; and as well as those who are serving out their parole or terms of probation, conditional sentences; or have been charged or convicted of an indictable crime CANNOT be Canadian citizens.
 This is also true for applicants who have seen deportation orders.

 In general, there are many scenarios wherein you can become to be eligible to apply for Canadian citizenship – let our team of trained experts and lawyers at Canadapt provide tailored, bespoke advice directly relating to your current situation.
-Canadapt can, and more importantly, will be in a position to provide you the best option when you finally make the first step towards becoming a full-fledged Canadian.
+Canadapt can, and more importantly, will be in a position to provide you with the best option when you finally make the first step towards becoming a full-fledged Canadian.
 Contact us for a free assessment at your convenience and rest assured that all responses will be held in the strictest confidence.